 A DECENT WOMAN is scheduled for publication in July 2014.
 At this time, my Booktrope Team and I are heavy into the editing and marketing phases of the book.
 I am fortunate and blessed to work with such talented folks!

 This week, I’m finalizing the email to family and friends about joining my Book Launch Team.
 I’m also putting together a list of local book stores and hope they are open to me coming in to do a book reading.
 Local in this area means I’m looking at book stores in West Virginia, Virginia, Maryland and possibly, Washington, DC.
 I’ll be happy to drive an hour or two to do a book reading.
 But when I think about reading from my book, I get butterflies in my stomach.
 Not the good kind.
-I begin worry.
+I begin to worry.
 Will I ever get to the point where I feel confident that I’ve sent out the best possible version of my book?

 Lighting another’s candle from the flame of our candle does not diminish our flame in any way.

 On Saturday, I met 10 awesome authors at the Chocolate and Book Festival in downtown Martinsburg, West Virginia.
 Half of the authors live in my town which was exciting to learn.
 I enjoyed visiting with them and with my favorite Queen Street store owners who graciously hosted the authors for the annual event.
 It was a fun event, the chocolates were amazing and I am excited to join the book festival next year!
-The authors and I shared information about our books and the issue of butterflies in the stomach during a book launch came up.
+The authors and I shared information about our books and the issue of butterflies in the stomach during a book launch.
 I realized that my butterflies and I aren’t alone.
 The consensus was that sending a book out into the world with complete confidence is a goal!
 Gaining more confidence comes with experience, learning as much as we can about writing and, of course, continuing to read great books by talented authors.

 I am extremely grateful to authors who share their writing and marketing expertise through classes, workshops, blogs, and books.
-I am a sponge at this point in my life which seems pretty amazing given that I’m over half a century old 🙂 The authors I met on Saturday very kindly shared what they’ve learned about marketing in this area and offered me several great tips on who to see about printing bookmarks, postcards and banners for my book launch.
+I am a sponge at this point in my life which seems pretty amazing given that I’m over half a century old 🙂 The authors I met on Saturday very kindly shared what they’ve learned about marketing in this area and offered me several great tips on who to see about printing bookmarks, postcards, and banners for my book launch.
 In June, I will be giving a brief presentation on reviewing books at the Berkeley Springs Book Fest in beautiful Berkeley Springs, West Virginia.
 I’m looking forward to meeting more local authors on that day!

 In the middle of all this excitement, my son moves to Europe in a week.
 His move is never far from my thoughts.
 This past weekend, I enjoyed a wonderful weekend with my children and family in Northern Virginia, celebrating my son and this happy milestone in his life.
 It is looking like London will be my son’s new home.
 Two companies are willing to sponsor him and that’s great news.
 I only had to excuse myself once from the dinner table.
 I thought that was pretty damn good.
 I managed to hold it together and will try to keep it together at the airport next week.
 I can’t promise, though…a dear friend will accompany me to say goodbye to my son.
 He will keep me focused on making it back to West Virginia through DC traffic in one piece and has promised to remind me that the future looks great because it sure does.